elunna/nerfhack-changelog/README.md

 You'll also have to move quickly and attack aggressively to keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM has been removed.
 It created quite a few bugs in the nutrition code, it resulted in tedious draining of corpses (which often are wasted anyway), and a better alternative was found in SpliceHack, which was simply doubling the nutrition from feeding on life blood during combat.
 The main drawback to this approach is that now vampirics cannot gain intrinsics or benefits from eating corpses.
 To compensate, you start off with the many intrinsics a regular vampire enjoys.

 * When attacking particularly dangerous monsters like cockatrices, medusa, or green slime, the bite attack will be prevented to avoid stupid deaths.
 * Even though all vampires have drain level resistance, they are susceptible to the drain life bite attacks from other vampires.
+Although intrinsic drain resistance doesn't protect from this blood draining, an extrinsic source will (ie: Stormbringer).
 * Vampires feed at a much higher rate when their victims are impaired by confusion, incapacitated, or trapped (Hack'EM).
 * While playing as a vampire, most food rations are replaced by blood potions.
 * Vampires prefer their blood to be cursed, not blessed!
 When blessed, the blood is treated as congealed and is unusable.
 Cursed blood grants more nutrition and cursed vampire blood increases a vampires maximum hit points.
 This is the opposite behavior from SLASH'EM.
 * Some vampires get an opera cloak (much rarer than SLASH'EM).
 * Vampires get a charisma bonus for wearing opera cloaks (UnNetHack).
 * Potions of blood and vampire blood (SLASH'EM) give vampires a drinkable food source.
+* Shopkeepers charge vampires more for blood when they are hungry.
 * Vampires can no longer shapeshift via #monster.
 * Vampires now start the game with infravision.
 * Silver weapons generate more often when playing as a vampire.
 * Vampires cannot handle silver items or weapons.
 They also cannot wear silver rings or zap silver wands.
 When the player is ready to perform the invocation, they may apply the silver bell on the invocation square, but otherwise silver items are unusable for vampires.
 * Vampires won't receive any silver artifact gifts from their gods.
 * Vampires cannot handle garlic.
+* Vampires cannot #turn undead.
 * Vampires can use any racial items except gnomish items (mostly because they are too small)
 * Vampires can use tinning kits to bottle blood from corpses (from SlashTHEM).
 These tins are simply generic blood and do not convey any intrinsics.